stefanb/web-indexer/README.md

   -u, --base-url string      A URL to prepend to the links -c, --config string        config file
-      --date-format string   The date format to use in the index page (default "2006-01-02 15:04:05 MST") -h, --help                 help for web-indexer
+      --date-format string   The date format to use in the index page (default "2006-01-02 15:04:05 MST") --dirs-first           List directories first (default true) -h, --help                 help for web-indexer
   -i, --index-file string    The name of the index file (default "index.html") -l, --link-to-index        Link to the index file or just the path -F, --log-file string      The log file
   -L, --log-level string     The log level (default "info") -m, --minify               Minify the index page
-  -q, --quiet                Suppress log output
+      --order string         The order for the items.
+One of: asc, desc (default "asc") -q, --quiet                Suppress log output
   -r, --recursive            List files recursively -S, --skip strings         A list of files or directories to skip.
-Comma separated or specified multiple times -s, --source string        REQUIRED.
+Comma separated or specified multiple times
+      --sort-by string       The order for the index page.
+One of: last_modified, name, natural_name (default "natural_name") -s, --source string        REQUIRED.
 The source directory or S3 URI to list -t, --target string        REQUIRED.
-The target directory or S3 URI to write to -f, --template string      A custom template file to use for the index page -T, --title string         The title of the index page
+The target directory or S3 URI to write to -f, --template string      A custom template file to use for the index page -T, --title string         The title of the index page -v, --version              version for web-indexer
 ```

 ### Examples